 4. Interpolate groundwater quality data

-In the next section we'll use kriging as interpolation method.
+In the next section we'll use the IDW interpolation method.